Financial Management for Nurse Managers

 Whilst the benefits of humanistic and commitment-based management are significant, it cannot be denied that having an understanding of finances and budgets is an important healthcare manager skill.

-The Department of Education’s website, Job Outlook’s (n. d.) description of a nurse manager states they are responsible for overseeing resources such as nurses and finances.
-A nurse manager’s aim: to promote safety, facilitate cost-efficient care, and ‘monitor quality, clinical standards and professional development of nurses.’
+The Department of Education's website, Job Outlook, states that a nurse manager is responsible for overseeing resources such as nurses and finances.
+A nurse manager's aim is to promote safety, facilitate cost-efficient care, and ‘monitor quality, clinical standards and professional development of nurses' (Job Outlook n.d.).

 (Job Outlook n.d.)